 “It was a great place to train, and I became friends with people from every walk of life,” Dr. Gillespie reflects.
 “SGU brings everybody together under one solid premise: to learn and to become a well-rounded doctor.”

-4. Pursuing a lifelong passion for sports medicine
+4. Pursuing a passion for sports medicine and rehabilitation

 It’s no surprise that former collegiate soccer player Dr. Ryan Kruse went into sports medicine.
 After all, who’s better suited to treat athletes than a physician with years of experience playing competitive sports?
 Dr. Kruse’s background on the field really inspired his eventual choice to seek a physical medicine and rehabilitation (PM&R) residency.

-With a career that includes practicing at Cornerstone Orthopaedics and Sports Medicine and serving as team physician for both US Soccer and USA Rugby, Dr. Kruse clearly did something right.
-He says his outstanding USMLE Step 1 performance was instrumental in opening doors for him.
+Dr. Kruse says his outstanding USMLE Step 1 performance was instrumental in helping him secure a competitive residency at the Mayo Clinic in Minnesota.
 And he thinks his medical education had a lot to do with that.

 “SGU does a phenomenal job of organizing classes and tests to mirror Step 1,” Dr. Kruse explains.
 “And I remember when I took Step 1, it felt like nothing more than an SGU examination, and I ultimately did very well.”